Harnessing the power of the mindbody approach

 The treatment for tension myoneural syndrome, or TMS, begins here.
 We rely on the power of attitude, belief, information, knowledge, and evidence.
 And they all contribute to a successful outcome.

-Learn more from Dr. David Schechter in our new course Mind-Body Health and Harmony.
+Learn more from Dr. David Schechter in our online meditation class in the mind body approach to health.